-As the name suggests, the Eocean is a combination of selfie stick and tripod.
+As the name suggests, this iPhone tripod is a combination of selfie stick and tripod.
 When you unfold the legs, you get a pretty standard miniature tripod with three wide legs that keep the phone well balanced.
 When you extend the column of the tripod and fold the legs back, you get the selfie-stick mode.

 How to choose the best iPhone tripod for you

 When shopping for an iPhone tripod — really, any smartphone tripod — think about how you're going to use it.
 If you're looking for something that'll let you take nice vacation photos, you'll want a small, compact tripod that you can stash easily in a bag, and won't take up much space.

 If you're one of those people, and insist on inserting yourself into every shot, then we suggest an iPhone tripod that can also convert and extend into a selfie stick.
 Just be cool about it, ok?

 Want to take photos from unusual angles, or from uneven surfaces?
 Then it's probably best to get an iPhone tripod with flexible legs, so you can wrap it around a tree, or rest it on a rock, or hang it upside down from somewhere.
 You're only limited by your imagination.

 One thing to also consider is that if you have a bulkier case on your iPhone, then some of the grips that come with these iPhone tripods may not hold your phone as securely as you like — so you may have to remove the case on your phone.

 Be sure to check out all of our camera picks: